Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

 \subsection{Code availability}

-The Insight-HXMT data reduction was performed using software available from the Insight-HXMT website (http://www.hxmt.cn/ or http://hxmt.org/).
+The Insight-HXMT data reduction was performed using software available from the Insight-HXMT website (http://hxmten.ihep.ac.cn/).
 The time lag was performed with Stingray, a reliable Python library for X-ray timing analysis (see https://stingray.readthedocs.io/en/latest/index.html).
-The model PROPFLUC can be downloaded from the website: https://github.com/HEASARC/xspec\_localmodels/tree/master/propfluc.
+The model PROPFLUC can be downloaded from the website: \\https://github.com/HEASARC/xspec\_localmodels/tree/master/propfluc.
+The new model presented here, \texttt{reltransCpF}, can be downloaded from https://github.com/reltrans/Youetal2025.